 Pools & Spas

-- Inspecting the construction of these facilities
+- Inspects the construction of new water recreational facilities

-- People with an infectious illness, including vomiting or diarrhea within the past 7 days, should not enter the water.
+- People with an infectious illness, including vomiting or diarrhea within the past 14 days, should not enter the water.

 - Shower thoroughly before entering the water.